adigorla/PACA/README.md

 ## License and Disclaimer

-PACA is publicly released under the GPL-3.0 license (full license text found [here](LICENSE.Rd)).
+PACA is publicly released under the GPL-3.0 license (full license text found [here](LICENSE.md)).
 Note however that the programs it calls may be subject to different licenses.
 Users are responsible for checking that they are authorized to run all programs before running this script.

+## Citation
+Gorla, Aditya, *et al*. "[Phenotypic subtyping via contrastive learning](https://www.biorxiv.org/content/10.1101/2023.01.05.522921v1)" **biorxiv** (2023).